ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-dark-crystal-blu-ray-ultimate-book.markdown

 competition-description: "Calling all The Dark Crystal fans!
 Get ready to return to\
   \ the mystical world of Thrall!
 To celebrate the debut on 4K Ultra HD™ and the return\
   \ on Blu-ray™ & DVD of the movie, we've managed to get our hands on 3 copies of\
-  \ the 4K Ultra HD™ and 3 copies of The Ultimate Visual History book of the movie!\
+  \ the Blu-Ray™ and 3 copies of The Ultimate Visual History book of the movie!
+An\
-  \ An exciting time and a must have for any Dark Crystal fan!\r\n<p>Sounds good?\
+  \ exciting time and a must have for any Dark Crystal fan!\r\n<p>Sounds good?
+You\
-  \ You know what to do…</p>"
+  \ know what to do…</p>"
 hero-header: "Win The Dark Crystal on Blu-ray™ and the Ultimate Visual History book\
   \ of the movie!"
 terms-confirmation: "N/A"